phanirithvij/lazy-apps/README.md

 will make the `hello` and `gpsprune` commands available in the shell.
 The GpsPrune desktop item means that you can also start it through your desktop manager.

+## Future Improvements

+One can imagine additional features and improvements:

+- Support for application icons.

+- When realizing a package we could place it in a "lazy-apps" profile so that it won't get garbage collected.